CircuitSetup/Remote/FUTABA.md

 ![schematics](img/schematics.png)

+The switch for User Button 4 and 5 in above example must be a three-position switch with OFF in the middle.

 ### How to take apart the Futaba remote control

 The following instructions only apply to models FP-T8SGA-P and FP-T8SGH-P.